izderadicka/audioserve/README.md

 Security
 --------

 Audioserve is not writing anything to your media library, so read only access is OK.
-The only file where it needs to write is a file were it keeps its secret key for authentication (by default in `~/.audioserve.secret`, but it can be specified by command line argument).
-And optionaly it writes files to transcoding cache ([see below](#transcoding-cache)).
+The only file where it needs to write is a file were it keeps its secret key for authentication (by default in `~/.audioserve/audioserve.secret`, but it can be specified by command line argument).
+And optionaly it writes files to transcoding cache ([see below](#transcoding-cache)) and positions file.

 Authentication is done by shared secret phrase (supplied to server on command line - either directly or as a file that contains the phrase, former is covenient, but less secure, because often one can see process arguments for other users), which clients must know.
 Shared secret phrase is never sent in plain (it's sent as salted hash).
 If correct shared secret hash is provided by client, sever generates a token, using its secret key, which is then used for individual requests authentication.
 Token then can be used in cookie or HTTP Authorization header (Bearer method).